MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/monitor-capacity-consumption.md

 ## Storage billing
 Events retention in Fabric event streams is billed separately from your Fabric or Power BI premium capacity units.

-OneLake standard storage is standard storage that's used to persist and store all data.
-When you set the retention setting for more than 1 day (that is, 24 hours), you're charged as per OneLake standard storage.
+* **OneLake Standard Storage** is standard storage that's used to persist and store all data.
+When you set the **retention setting** for more than 1 day (that is, 24 hours), you're charged as per OneLake Standard storage.
 See details of OneLake storage/month price on the [Microsoft Fabric pricing](https://azure.microsoft.com/pricing/details/microsoft-fabric/) page.

 ## Monitor OneLake storage